 When you come for interview, you will be asked to bring a portfolio with you.
-This means a folder organised in a way that suits you and shows a full range of art and design exploration.
+A portfolio a folder, organised in a way that suits you, and shows a full range of art and design exploration.
 It should include:

 - a collection of drawings, which should include objective, imaginative, and selected life drawing

 - drawings that show us a pathway from initial personal research, through to ideas, which could be made in a material, or a combination of materials

 - photographs of visual research and large three-dimensional objects and

 anything else that you have made that cannot be transported to the interview

 - any documental evidence that represents your artwork, this could include CAD

 work, 3D software print outs, Photoshop collages and prints

 - include sketchbooks, idea sheets and samples to show us how you develop ideas into final pieces.